jsto890/Neuro_ML/Scripts/README.md

 # Scripts Directory

 This directory contains all the main pipeline scripts for the P4P (Parkinson's Disease Detection Pipeline) project.
-The scripts are organized into logical modules covering the complete workflow from data preprocessing to model deployment.
+The scripts are organised into logical modules covering the complete workflow from data preprocessing to model deployment.

 ## 📁 Directory Structure